IsWladi/Gittory/README.md

 ## Plugin commands
 `:GittoryInit` initializes Gittory and sets the current working directory (cwd) to the root of the git project (this command is not necessary if you have the option `atStartUp = true`).

-`:GittoryDesactivate` Deactivates Gittory and sets the initial path where Neovim was opened.
+`:GittoryDesactivate` Desactivates Gittory and sets the initial path where Neovim was opened.

 ## Contributing
 If you would like to contribute to the development of Gittory, you can do so by submitting a pull request or opening an issue on the project’s GitHub repository.